Disclaimer: Originally published in March 2019. It is being republished since it still remains an interesting topic till today.

 We Indians are emotional people and there is no denying it.
 We get attached to people, ideas, institutions and even our beliefs.

-When emotions combine with beliefs, they both complement each other and make themselves stronger.
-We then handpick and intake only those facts which strengthen our existing beliefs and evade the ones that contradicts them.
+When emotions combine with beliefs, they both compliment each other and make themselves stronger.
+We then handpick and intake only those facts which strengthen our existing beliefs and evade the ones that contradict them.

 This leads to misjudgments that make us believe, spread and even act on fake news.